minerbadd/MUSE/data/muse/MiningMUSE.md

 Following all those hyperlinks, there's been the opportunity for many field trips outside MUSE.
 I hope you didn't get too lost.

 The code for MUSE is part of what's supplied for you to use, experiment with, and evolve.
-There are `TODO:` comments throughout the code with suggestions forb that.
+There are `TODO:` comments throughout the code with suggestions for that.
 I'll be interested in what you do with it and to it.

 Code well.